 Materials & Tools

-We explored the property for a bit before deciding on a spot for our vegetable garden.
-We chose a nice area, not too far from the house or our future compost pile, that will allow us to keep an eye on our garden.
+We explored the property for a bit before deciding on a spot for the vegetable garden.
+We chose a nice area, not too far from the house or the future compost pile, that will allow us to keep an eye on the garden.

-Once we found the perfect spot for our vegetable garden, up on a south facing slope, we helped remove the top layer of turf and let our kids dig in.
+Once we found the perfect spot for our vegetable garden, on a south-facing slope, I helped remove the top layer of turf and let the kids dig in.
 They filled their jars about halfway with dark reddish-brown soil and capped them.

 Once everything is settled, organic matter floats at the top, followed by clay suspended in the water, then silt, and then the heaviest material, sand, at the bottom.